GameDevTecnico/cubos/docs/pages/1_getting_started/main.md

 ### Compiling

-The easiest way to compile **CUBOS** is by opening its directory in an IDE with CMake support.
+The easiest way to compile **Cubos** is by opening its directory in an IDE with CMake support.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) with the CMake and C++ extensions installed, as it is cross-platform, and most of the team is using it.

 The IDE you choose most probably provides a way to set CMake options through the UI.
 In *Visual Studio Code*, you can do this by pressing `Ctrl + Shift + P` and choosing `CMake: Edit CMake Cache (UI)`.